 Once you have found the right teacher, you should check their qualifications.
 Has the trainer completed professional training and appropriate courses?
 It’s always a good sign when the teacher has a certificate and is a member of the Local Swimming Committee (LSC) or USA Swimming Foundation.
 In addition, the instructor should be trained for emergencies.

-Pay particular attention to the your child’s needs.
-If your little boy is shy, private lessons might be better for him.
+Pay particular attention to your child's needs.
+If your child is shy, private lessons might be better for him or her.
 Group lessons can lead to more playing around than swimming, and the little ones might not learn as much.
 On the other hand, the group dynamic could encourage the children to learn to swim even faster.

-As with all sports: Swimming lessons with a trainer are not enough to learn how to swim properly.
-Your child succeed more quickly if you practice with them at home or in a public swimming pool in addition to their weekly swimming lessons.
-Even letting them swim around for fun in the water can be help to strengthen their swimming skills!
+A few lessons with a swimming instructor probably aren't going to be enough to make your child a strong swimmer.
+Your child will succeed more quickly if you practice with them at home or in a public swimming pool, too.
+And this practice doesn't have to be swimming laps with a kickboard.
+Even letting them swim around for fun in the water can help to strengthen their swimming skills!

 Keep them swimming after summer or after the swimming lessons are over.
-Swimming can’t be forgotten, at least not the ability to keep afloat.
-But if they don’t visit a pool regularly, at some point your child might want to avoid water.
+They're not going to completely forget how to swim, but if they don’t visit a pool regularly, they won't be as comfortable in the water.
 To keep your kids from becoming afraid of water, you should visit an indoor swimming pool from time to time in winter.
-A nice side effect: You get to spend some quality time with your child and remain active at the same time.
+In addition to building up their swimming skills, you'll both be able to spend some quality time together and remain active.